bacalhau-project/bacalhau/docs/examples/model-inference/stable-diffusion-gpu/index.md

 -  `python stable-diffusion.py --p "cat with three eyes" --b 2` to set batch size to 2 (No of images to generate)

-## Containerize Stable Diffusion Script using Docker
+## Containerize Script using Docker

 Docker is the easiest way to run TensorFlow on a GPU since the host machine only requires the [NVIDIA® driver](https://github.com/NVIDIA/nvidia-docker/wiki/Frequently-Asked-Questions#how-do-i-install-the-nvidia-driver).
 To containerize the inference code, we we will create a `Dockerfile`.
 The Dockerfile is a text document that contains the commands that specify how the image will be built.